Blueprint for a Better America

 Ending Endless Wars and Promoting Peace Through Strength

 For decades, politicians sent soldiers like me into endless wars with no clear mission while other countries refused to pull their weight.
 A change of course is long overdue.
 Americans want a new vision for foreign policy that relies on clear objectives and a real understanding of the total human cost of any war.
 After 9/11, we lost just over 7,000 American service members in conflicts across the Middle East.
-In the decades since that war, we’ve lost an additional 140,000 veterans to suicide.
+In the decades since that war, we’ve lost 30,000 more troops and Global War on Terrorism-era veterans to suicide.
 That is the total human cost of war, not just those lost on the battlefield.
 It’s time to repeal open-ended war authorizations and replace them with defined goals and responsible limits.
 Our security relies on Congress taking bold action like this to deter our enemies, strengthen our armed forces, improve partnerships with allies, and keep our troops out of endless wars.

 Reforming Campaign Finance